 - 189th out of 189 on the Human Development Index

 3 international staff

-After intervening for the first time in Niger in 2006, SOLIDARITÉS INTERNATIONAL once again opened a mission in the country from 2012 to 2015, following heavy flooding and the influx of Malian refugees, in order to overcome the destruction of numerous health infrastructures, prevent the spread of water-borne diseases and provide its expertise in the fight against malnutrition.
+Having intervened in Niger for the first time in 2006, SOLIDARITÉS INTERNATIONAL opened a new mission in the country, from 2012 to 2015, following heavy flooding and the influx of Malian refugees, in order to compensate for the destruction of many health infrastructures, to prevent the spread of water-borne diseases and to provide its expertise in the fight against malnutrition.

 Water, sanitation and hygiene (WASH)

 Approximately 70,000 beneficiaries

 – Rehabilitation and construction of community water points

 – Revitalization, training and equipping of water points management committees

 – WASH emergency assistance to displaced, returnees and host populations